awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-kibana.md

 The default Kibana installation on each Amazon ES domain has some additional features compared to the open source version of Kibana:
 + User interfaces for the various [Open Distro for Elasticsearch plugins](aes-supported-plugins.md)
 + [Tenants](fgac.md#fgac-multitenancy)
++ Reports

+  Use the **Reporting** menu to generate on\-demand CSV reports from the Discover page and PDF or PNG reports of dashboards or visualizations\.
+Amazon ES does not support scheduled reports\.
 + [Gantt charts](https://opendistro.github.io/for-elasticsearch-docs/docs/kibana/gantt/)
 + [Notebooks \(experimental\)](https://opendistro.github.io/for-elasticsearch-docs/docs/notebooks/)